***Call for Artists in Residence***

 E-mail Tricia at firstname.lastname@example.org for more info.

 Tricia Friesen Reed is an educator, writer, and storyteller with international experience in teaching and community development.
 After graduating from the University of Manitoba with a B. Ed. she spent 4 years in rural Bolivia where she taught kindergarten through grade 8 and provided professional development for local teachers.
 After returning to Canada she invested herself in her family and local social-justice initiatives, as well as working as a literacy coach and elementary school teacher.
-She currently lives in Saskatchewan and is the founder and facilitator of Wonderscape Retreats (nature-based creative arts retreats for artists of all disciplines).
+She currently lives in Saskatchewan and is the founder and facilitator of Wonderscape Retreats.
 Tricia loves to see people explore their gifts and her own work has been published in literary journals, magazines and her blog, experimentingaswegrow.wordpress.com.